 Rik Emmett gained international recognition as the lead singer/songwriter/guitarist with Triumph from 1975 to 1988.
 Five gold & platinum decades in the music biz provided entry into the Canadian Rock Hall of Fame, the Music Industry Hall of Fame and the Junos Hall of Fame, with a few ‘Best Guitarist’ awards in various categories garnered along the way.
 A morphing, moving target, Rik followed up Smooth Jazz awards in ’05 and ’06, with the worldwide release of a prog rock project called Airtime in ‘07, and a Latin / Mediterranean guitar trio project called ‘Trifecta‘ in 2009 (nominated for a Best Instrumental Juno).
 His latest release is the full-blown rock band project, RES 9, by Rik Emmett & RESolution9, released by the MASCOT / PROVOGUE label out of Europe, on a worldwide deal.
-Searching backwards chronologically, the 18th and 19th of his independent career (released through his website, www.rikemmett.com) were “Marco’s Secret Songbook”, a concept album with 15 music tracks, a spoken word narrative & symphonic underscore: and “Then Again”, [also 2012] an acoustic duo revisiting the most popular Triumph repertoire with new arrangements.
+Searching backwards chronologically, the 18th and 19th albums of his independent career (released through his website, www.rikemmett.com) were “Marco’s Secret Songbook”, a concept album with 15 music tracks, a spoken word narrative & symphonic underscore: and “Then Again”, [also 2012] an acoustic duo revisiting the most popular Triumph repertoire with new arrangements.
 In 2011 “reCOVERy Room 9“ was released (also an acoustic duo with Dave Dunlop), featuring nine cover songs from a wildly eclectic range of pop music.
-Continuing his commitment to prolific and conscientious music-making, Rik remains an innovative music educator of long standing with Humber College in Toronto, and is the Artistic Director of the annual Songstudio Songwriting Workshop.
+Continuing his commitment to prolific and conscientious music-making, Rik remains an innovative music educator of long standing with Humber College in Toronto, and is the Artistic Director Emeritus of the annual Songstudio Songwriting Workshop.

 Rik Emmett was a relatively unknown singer/songwriter/guitarist on the local Toronto scene in September of ’75 when he joined a newly-formed hard rock trio called Triumph.
 By ’79 three albums had gone platinum in Canada and two charted in the States, receiving serious radio airplay.
 By ’81 Triumph was firmly established as one of the premier touring rock acts in North America, with generous FM radio airplay support and heavy rotation on the fledgling MTV cable channel.
 In the next seven years, the band released ten gold albums, with four turning platinum in Canada.
 In the U.S., two went gold.